One of my favorite bloggers is James Altucher.

 2. The corporate lifestyle is dying.

-For instance, an easy general prediction to make is that the future will bring automation, with computers and artificial intelligence primed to take many of our jobs.
+Most people recognize that the future will bring automation, with computers and artificial intelligence primed to take many of our jobs.

 This is probably why the average income for people ages 18-35 has dropped from $36,000 to $33,000 since 1992.